Osoraa/golang-book/chapter7/README.md

 - We can give the instance fields initial values as the case may be;
 `instance := structName{field: value}` or `instance := structName{value, value, ...}` if the order of the fields are known.
-A pointer to a new instance can be gotten thus: `instance := &structName{value}`
+A pointer to a new instance can be gotten thus: `instance := &structName{value}`.

-- Struct fields are referenced using the dot `.` operator, i.e. `instance.field`
+- Struct fields are referenced using the dot `.` operator, i.e. `instance.field`.

 - Methods are functions that ony specific types should be able to call.
 They use receivers after the `func` keyword to specify what type owns them.
 Go methods are created thus;
 ```Go